Q&A: Congressman Ro Khanna on Stealthing, Sexual Assault and the Post-Weinstein Reckoning

 I don’t think there’s anyone ever who has believed that touching women without their consent is permissible.
 I mean, it’s against the law—it’s a crime.
 But beyond that, once we acknowledge those crimes, then we need to have the broader conversation about how we overcome this culture of objectification.

-SJI: Anything else you’d like to add?
+Anything else you’d like to add?

-RK: What all this underscores is the need for more women in representation.
+What all this underscores is the need for more women in representation.
 It would really change the culture of Congress if we had more women.
 I’ve been so impressed by the tone of the national conversation.
 It seems to me that for many of the women that I’ve talked to that have come forward with their stories, it’s not out of a sense of getting back at someone, it’s not out of a sense of vengeance.
 It’s really a cry for a change of culture, a change in how we do things.

 The silver lining of this really painful moment for so many is a hope that our society is really going to change.
 I hope that people who made those mistakes in the past will reflect on what they could do to help empower a better culture going forward.
 I hope they come to an understanding that what may have been the norm in the past is certainly not acceptable in the future.